JamesLinus/free-server/README.md

 ## Description

-* This script is to assist you setup a Linux Server hosting proxy/VPN service of Shadowsocks, HTTP2/SPDY and IPSec, within Ubuntu Server 14/15.
+* This script is to assist you setup a Linux Server hosting proxy/VPN service of Shadowsocks, HTTP2/SPDY and Cisco AnyConnect VPN (iOS), within Ubuntu Server 14.
-* It has been tested on Amazon EC2 Ubuntu 14 / Digital Ocean Ubuntu 15 / Linode Ubuntu Server 15.
-It should be running well on all latest Ubuntu Server releases.
+* It has been tested on Amazon EC2 Ubuntu 14.
+Should be running well on Digital Ocean Ubuntu 15 / Linode Ubuntu Server 15, as well as all latest Ubuntu Server releases.

 ## Package installed
 * node / npm / node-legacy